Arm Community

 Wed 21 Oct 11:56:24 UTC 2020

-As previously, the generated output, includes the test itself, the generated assembly code, followed by the command used to run the VM:
+As previously, litmus7 prints the litmus test, the generated assembly code, the command used to run the binary

 /usr/bin/qemu-system-aarch64 -nodefaults -machine virt,gic-version=host,accel=kvm -cpu host -device virtio-serial-device -device virtconsole,chardev=ctd -chardev testdev,id=ctd -device pci-testdev -display none -serial stdio -kernel ./litmus-tests/MP.flat -smp 4 -append -q # -initrd /tmp/tmp.yjTA8uEN6k

-And the final states of all executions of the MP litmus test as before:
+and the final state of all observed executions of the MP litmus test as before:

 Test MP Allowed